ryanjmccall/prod_mle_capstone/README.md

 The file must be of .wav format and less than 16 mb is size.
 The response will contain a binary value specifying whether the audio's sentiment is negative (value 1 returned) or positive (value 0 returned).

+You can try some sample files from the MELD dataset I've included [here](data/samples).

 # Dataset
 The MELD dataset may be downloaded directly from: https://affective-meld.github.io/ See 'Download Raw Data'.
 In particular, this project uses the Raw video files and their associated labels.